grant-oscillolabs/link-budget/README.md

-# React Template with Vite and Deno
+# Example Link Budget Calculator

-This is a GitHub template project to set up a [React](https://react.dev/) app with TypeScript running on [Deno](https://deno.com).
+This Link Budget Calculator is based on a GitHub template project to set up a [React](https://react.dev/) app with TypeScript running on [Deno](https://deno.com).
 It uses [Vite](https://vite.dev) as the dev server and an [oak](https://jsr.io/@oak/oak) http server on the backend to serve the built project.

-## Features
+## Web App Features

 - React with TypeScript on the frontend
 - Vite for the development server